BLOG

 Transactional Efficacy

 Buyers could back out of a transaction if they are required to create an account.
-Make sure that shops can make the registration an optional element that permits a “guest” checkout if the checkout process uses a third-party shopping cart with an enrollment procedure embedded within the cart.
+Make sure that shops can make registration an optional element that permits a “guest” checkout if the process uses a third-party shopping cart with an enrollment procedure embedded within the cart.

-For a simpler checkout process, retailers should be able to delete unnecessary form fields using the payment gateway.
+For a more straightforward checkout process, retailers should be able to delete unnecessary form fields using the payment gateway.
 Large e-commerce companies anticipate that by removing redundant requirements, like asking customers to provide payment and shipping information even when the postal addresses are the same, online shops would increase conversions by up to 50%.

 Customer Support